New mums: your body in the first week after birth

 You’ll have some vaginal bleeding.
 This starts straight after birth and lasts for 4-6 weeks.
 The bleeding usually eases off over the first weeks and changes from bright red to red-brown.

-You’ll need to use pads and change them regularly.
+You’ll need to use pads rather than tampons.
 You might prefer to use maternity pads at first – these are larger and longer than regular pads.
 The bleeding might increase for a short time when you’re breastfeeding or walking.

 If your perineum feels hot or becomes more swollen, or if there’s a bad smell associated with vaginal bleeding, check with your midwife or doctor.
 These changes can be a sign of infection.